deepfence/YaraHunter/docs/docs/yarahunter/configure/output.md

 # Configure Output

-YaRadare can write its JSON output to a container-local file (`--json-file`).
+YaraHunter can write its JSON output to a container-local file (`--json-file`).

 By default, the output is written to `/home/deepfence/output` in the container filesystem.
 You can mount a host directory over this location.